-Returning to work after maternity leave raises a million questions.
-Where will you find high-quality child care?
+Returning to work after maternity leave can raise a million questions like where will you find high-quality child care or how will you manage it all.
 Returning to work means leaving your baby with a stranger -- how will you ever say goodbye without crying?
-What will help you adjust to the new schedule, at work and at home?
-There are many issues to consider, but if you take your decisions one by one, you can get through it.
-Here's a road map for returning to work.
+What will help you adjust to a new schedule both at work and at home?

 01 of 05